Like us on Facebook

 Follow us on Instagram

-Photo Credit: Christoph Reichwein / Picture Alliance / Getty Images, Museum Kaap Skil / Wikimedia Commons / CC BY-SA 4.0
+Photo Credit: 1.
+Christoph Reichwein / Picture Alliance / Getty Images 2.
+Museum Kaap Skil / Wikimedia Commons CC BY-SA 4.0

-Researchers are still debating the exact date of the Palmwood sinking, but one fact they can agree on is that the artifacts in the wreck hold countless secrets about the lives of England’s most privileged and esteemed women.
+Researchers are still debating the exact date of the Palmwood sinking, but one fact they can agree on is that these artifacts hold countless secrets about the lives of England’s most privileged and esteemed women.

-Despite the letter which claims the ship sank in 1642, researchers believe that the vessel likely didn’t even set sail until after 1645.
+Despite the letter, which claims the ship sank in 1642, researchers believe the vessel likely didn’t even set sail until after 1645.
 Analysis of the wood used in the ship’s construction revealed the trees used to build the Palmwood weren’t felled before 1640.
-Given all the different variables, historians think the ship first set sail between 1645 and 1660.
+Given all the different variables, historians think the vessel first set sail between 1645-60.

 What has been found?

-Of the 1,500 items recovered from the wreck since 2014, very few have been properly examined by experts.
-However, the remarkable clothing items found were some of the first to be studied and preserved for generations to come.
+Of the 1,500 items recovered from the wreck since 2014, very few have been properly examined.
+However, the remarkable clothing items were some of the first to be studied and preserved for generations to come.

 The sheer cost of the silk gowns and impressive kaftan highlights that whoever they belonged to was rich and powerful, revealing the lavish lifestyle of the wealthiest in Europe’s high society.
-More everyday objects have also been found, like a wooden lice comb which proves even the most elite men and women in society were not immune to common grievances.
+More everyday objects have also been found, such as a wooden lice comb, which proves even the most elite men and women in society weren’t immune to common grievances.

 More from us: Six of the Most Intriguing Things Ever Found on Shipwrecks

-The clothing and other items recovered from the Palmwood Wreck comprise only a small percentage of what was on board.
+The clothing and other items recovered from the Palmwood wreck comprise only a small percentage of what was onboard.
 In fact, the majority of the wreck still lies at the bottom of the Wadden Sea.
-Researchers have covered the wreck site in a net to protect the remaining artifacts, with future expeditions set to take place in the near future.
+To protect the remaining artifacts, researchers have covered the site with a net, with future expeditions set to take place in the near future.

 Elisabeth Edwards